gardencompose/garden-compose/README.md

 }
 ```

-This first example highlights the structure of **Compose 4 GTK** projects:
+This first example highlights the structure of **Garden Compose** projects:

 - a call to `adwApplication` to initialize the application
 - one or more `ApplicationWindow`